dzackgarza/Notes/Class_Notes/2020/Summer/Mike Summer Reading/sections/050_Chapter 5 Notes.md

 Most often described as the *level set* of a smooth map, but needs extra conditions.
 The level sets of constant rank maps are always embedded submanifolds.

+More general: immersed submanifolds.
+Locally embedded, but may have global topology different than the subspace topology.

 :::{.definition title="Embedded Submanifolds"}
 For $S\subseteq M$ in the subspace topology, with a smooth structure such that the inclusion $S\injects M$ is smooth.